 US woman arrested at Manila airport with baby hidden in bag

-Philippine officials have arrested an American woman for attempting to carry a 6-day-old baby out of the country hidden inside a shoulder bag.
+An American woman who attempted to carry a 6-day-old baby out of the Philippines hidden inside a sling bag has been arrested at Manila's airport and charged with human trafficking, officials said Thursday.

-The National Bureau of Investigation says 43-year-old Jennifer Talbot from Ohio was able to pass through the Manila airport immigration counter on Wednesday without declaring the baby but was intercepted at the boarding gate by airline personnel.
+They said Jennifer Talbot was able to pass through the airport immigration counter on Wednesday without declaring the baby boy but was intercepted at the boarding gate by airline personnel.

+Talbot, from Ohio, was unable to produce any passport, boarding pass or government permits for the baby, airport officials said.

+Clad in an orange detainee shirt and in handcuffs, Talbot, 43, was presented to reporters in Manila on Thursday.
+She kept her head low and appeared at times to be on the verge of tears.
+She did not issue any statement.

+"There was really an intention to hide the baby," immigration official Grifton Medina said by telephone.

+After discovering the baby, airline staff called immigration personnel, who arrested Talbot at the airport.
+She was later turned over to the National Bureau of Investigation and the baby was given to government welfare personnel.

-The bureau said in a statement Thursday that Talbot presented an affidavit, allegedly from the baby's mother, giving consent for the baby to travel to the U.S., but it had not been signed by the mother.
+The investigation bureau said Talbot presented an affidavit at the airport, allegedly from the baby's mother, giving consent for the baby to travel to the U.S., but it had not been signed by the mother.

-It said no government travel approval had been issued for the baby.
-Talbot was charged with human trafficking.
+Officials said no government travel approval had been issued for the baby, prompting them to file human trafficking charges against her.
+The charges carry a maximum penalty of life imprisonment.

 Officials are searching for the baby's parents, who have been charged under a child protection law.